GUIDANCE AND RECOMMENDATIONS REGARDING COVID-19 FOR PEOPLE WITH SPINA BIFIDA

 - Avoid touching your face, nose, or mouth unnecessarily.
 Wash your hands after touching your face.

 - Avoid tightly-crowded spaces with unknown individuals, if possible.
+When in crowded areas, wear a mask.

 - Avoid touching surfaces in public places (elevator buttons, door handles, etc.) as much as possible.
 Consider using a tissue to touch those things.
 Wash or sanitize after touching if at all possible.